 Termination of OSA.
 The OSA contains customary events of default, including bankruptcy, payment failures and failure to perform material obligations under the agreement, as well as cure rights.
 The OSA may be terminated upon an event of default that has not been timely cured.
 If a bankruptcy-related event of default occurs under the OSA, the OSA terminates immediately without further action by the non-defaulting party.
 For payment defaults or, in the case of PSEG Long Island and certain of its affiliates only, credit support-related defaults, the non-defaulting party may terminate upon not less than 15 Business Days' written notice to the other party.
-For other events of default, the non-defaulting party must generally provide not less than 90 Business Days' written notice prior to termination.
-Immediately upon the expiration or any earlier termination of the OSA, the PSEG Long Island service company will transfer the membership interests in the PSEG Long Island service company and all corporate books and records to LIPA or, at LIPA's direction, its designee at no cost to LIPA or its designee.
-The PSEG Long Island service company consists of approximately 2,500 PSEG Long Island employees that are dedicated to providing service to LIPA.
+For other events of default, generally, LIPA may terminate no later than 18 months after written notice and PSEG Long Island may terminate no earlier than 18 months after written notice.
+Immediately upon the expiration or any earlier termination of the OSA, PSEG Long Island will transfer the membership interests in ServCo and all corporate books and records to LIPA or, at LIPA's direction, its designee at no cost to LIPA or its designee.
 LIPA and PSEG Long Island will mutually agree upon such instruments, agreements and other documents as may be reasonably necessary to effect such transfer.

 Additional LIPA Termination Rights.
 LIPA may also terminate the OSA at any time upon not less than six months' notice in the event (i) the T&D System is sold, transferred or assigned, in whole or in part, to a federal, state or municipal governmental entity or to a private entity (a "LIPA Privatization") or (ii) LIPA has determined to operate and maintain the T&D System with its own employees (a "LIPA Municipalization").
-In addition, if a Change of Control (as defined in the OSA) of PSEG Long Island occurs or certain affiliated entities, LIPA may terminate the OSA upon not less than thirty days' notice.
-LIPA also has the additional right to terminate the OSA if PSEG Long Island fails to satisfy either the major storm performance metric or the minimum performance level metric in the then-current contract year and any of the preceding two contract years upon not less than six months' prior written notice.
+In addition, if a Change of Control (as defined in the OSA) of PSEG Long Island or certain affiliated entities occurs, LIPA may terminate the OSA upon not less than thirty days' notice.
+The OSA contains Default Metrics related to PSEG Long Island's performance on emergency preparedness and response, customer satisfaction, and cyber security.
+PSEG Long Island's failing any of the Default Metrics (as defined in the OSA) gives LIPA the right to terminate the OSA if PSEG Long Island or (as defined in the OSA), which gives LIPA the right to terminate the OSA if PSEG Long Island fails to fully and accurately respond to LIPA or DPS requests or to voluntary disclose known matters that may materially impair its performance.